marcelmaatkamp/gitsync-nginx-mitmproxy/README.md

   npm install
 ```

+## python

+## java

+## android
+Just set proxy in your Wifi settings by holding down the network name and setting the proxy address.

+# mitm-scrips
-Now it is time to do some nifty mitmproxy and python wizardry! :)
+The previous examples where just plain simple mitmproxy examples, but now it is time to do some nifty mitmproxy and python wizardry.
+Because mitmproxy provides a python interface with request and response objects where we can intercept and manipulate the request and reponse we can do all kinds of cool stuff.

+One of the more useful examples would be to intercept and rewrite the requests to resources which are no longer available.

-# Usage
+## Usage

 https://github.com/KevCui/mitm-scripts contains python example scripts.
 One of the more useful scripts is the `mitm-redirect-host.py` and `mitm-redirect-url.py`.
 Lets say a (node/java/whatever) library contains a hardcoded reference to another library but that one is deleted/moved/temporary not available and you don't have the source code at hand.
 A very quick fix would be to redirect just that request to your own webserver.

 | Script | Usage |
 | -- | -- |
 | mitm-redirect-host.py | Script to redirect hosts requests according to rules defined in `rewrite-router.yaml` |

-## mitm-redirect-host.py
+### mitm-redirect-host.py
 This python script will rewrite requests according to the rules defined in `rewrite-router.yaml`.
 See https://github.com/KevCui/mitm-scripts#mitm-redirect-host--mitm-redirect-url

 ```
 # https://www.google.com/.*: example.com
 ```

-### start mitm-redirect-host.py
+#### start mitm-redirect-host.py
 ```
 % docker run --rm -ti \
   -p 8080:8080 \